 Results: Among the 74 respondents, 53 (71.6%) demonstrated low awareness of anemia, and 55 (74.3%) were non-adherent to iron supplement consumption.
-The Chi-square test revealed a significant association between anemia awareness and adherence ($p = 0.001$ $p < 0.05$).
+The Chi-square test revealed a significant association between anemia awareness and adherence ($p = 0.001$; $p < 0.05$).

 Conclusion: Adolescent girls with higher awareness of anemia were more likely to adhere to iron supplement consumption compared to those with lower awareness.
+It is recommended that anemia education be improved to increase compliance with iron supplement consumption among adolescent girls.

 Cite this as: Anemia Awareness and Iron Supplement Adherence Among Adolescent Girls in East Kalimantan.
-(2025).
-Jurnal Kebidanan Dan Kesehatan Tradisional, 11(1), 19-30. <https://jurnalbidankestrad.com/index.php/jkk/article/view/652>
+(2026).
+Jurnal Kebidanan Dan Kesehatan Tradisional, 11(1), 19-29. <https://doi.org/10.37341/jkkt.v11i1.652>